Review these 13 common reasons why investors reject startup pitches to improve your chances

 “Nothing turns off an investor more than when an entrepreneur comes in with a ridiculous valuation.”

-This comment just goes to show how much the valuation of your startup might be turning off investors.
-When you go to approach investors, make sure you value your startup right.
+This comment shows how the valuation of your startup might be turning off investors.
+When you approach investors, make sure you value your startup right.

-Both of these situations might affect your future rounds negatively – especially the exaggerated valuation.
-Future investors will turn their backs on you if you have not lived up to the hype placed in your previous seed round as regards valuation.
+Both situations might affect your future rounds negatively – especially the exaggerated valuation.
+Future investors will turn their backs on you if you have not lived up to the hype placed in your seed round valuation.

 5. No proof of potential success